Skip to content

 CheckSourceWhen registered

-ValkeyKit’s RedisHealthCheckWhen CachingOptions:Redis is set
+redisKit’s RedisHealthCheckWhen EnableCaching = true and CachingOptions:Redis is set

-HangfireKit’s HangfireHealthCheckWhen EnableJobs = true
+hangfireKit’s HangfireHealthCheckWhen EnableJobs = true

 How to wire probes